trainingdata/AIAssistedImageVideoLabelling/Workspace/ToolBar -top-.md

 ---
 title: "ToolBar (top)"
-excerpt: "Toolbar on the top has four sections.\n\n**Section One and Two: Image Placement**\nFollowing features allow easy accessibility of different sections of the image: Zoom in, Zoom out, Pan\nFollowing features allow you to pixel level detail of the image.
-In case of PNG or Jpeg you can see RGB values at each pixel, in case of DICOM image format you can see HU value.\n\n\n**Section Three: Annotation Tools**\nDraw tool allows free hand drawing as shown in image below"
+excerpt: ""
 ---
-[block:image]
+Toolbar on the top has four sections.

+**Section One and Two: Image Placement**
+Following features allow easy accessibility of different sections of the image: Zoom in, Zoom out, Pan Following features allow you to pixel level detail of the image.
+In case of PNG or Jpeg you can see RGB values at each pixel, in case of DICOM image format you can see HU value.

+**Section Three: Annotation Tools**
+Draw tool allows free hand drawing as shown in image below [block:image]
 {
   "images": [